antoniaat/data-structures-and-algorithms/README.md

 * 🚀 **Linked List** -  LinkedList is made of a bunch of nodes that point to the next one in the list.
 Every node in a LinkedLists has two properties, the value of whatever is being store and a pointer to the next node in the list.

 LinkedLists have their ups and downs.
 On one hand, adding and removing is a breeze: you just have the change the next pointer on the previous node and that's it.
 Getting is a pain though: if .get is called you have to loop through the nodes until you get to the right node.
 And that's the tradeoff between LinkedList and ArrayList: LinkedList's adds and deletes are O(1) but the gets are O(n); ArrayList's adds and deletes are O(n) but the gets are O(1).

+* 🚀 **Binary Search Tree** -  Trees cans be a useful structure for a middle ground between LinkedLists and ArrayLists.
+We're going to look a simple flavor of trees: the trusty binary search tree.
+The gist of the BST is that a node in a BST has zero, one, or two subtrees.
+Every element in the left subtree is lesser than the value of the node and every node in the right is greater.
+By being able to depend on this fact, it makes it very simple to add and find new elements.